jml/compare-revisions/README.md

 (`my-org/service-config`) every minute and compare the images found under the `k8s/dev` path to the corresponding images in the `k8s/prod` path.

-When it finds `weaveworks/cortex` images, it will apply a regular expression to extract the revision from the image tag, assuming that the metric tag is of the form `master-1ab2c3d`.
+When it finds `weaveworks/cortex-distributor` images, it will apply a regular expression to extract the revision from the image tag, assuming that the metric tag is of the form `master-1ab2c3d`.

+It will then display the top-level (i.e. `--first-parent`) revisions from the Git log, including only those revisions that touch the given paths.

 ```yaml
 config-repo: